-A 100-year-old Santa letter written by a Dublin brother and sister has come to light – and offers a fascinating glimpse into the Christmas spirit of old.
+A 100-year-old Santa letter written by a Dublin brother and sister has came to light in 2011.
+The letter offers a fascinating glimpse into the Christmas spirit of old.

-The Irish Times newspaper has published the letter, written by the Howard family siblings to Father Christmas in 1911, and found in a Terenure house.
+The letter, written by the Howard family siblings to Father Christmas in 1911, was found in a Terenure house.

 Builder John Byrne came across the handwritten note on a shelf behind a fireplace and the paper reports that it has been slightly scorched over the years.